ChickenProp/chickenprop.github.com/drafts/hindley-milner.md

 What this means is that there's no need to supply type annotations.
 And indeed, in Elm you can get away without them, except I think for extensible records.
 In Haskell you sometimes can't, because Haskell loses some of the legibility that HM offers.

 (We typically do supply type annotations, but that's because they're useful.
-Partly as documentation for humans, partly to help pinpoint errors in typechecking.)
+Partly as documentation for humans, partly to help pinpoint errors when our programs fail to typecheck.)

 And so in an HM system you get no runtime type errors.
 And although not all runtime errors are type errors, in many cases they could be.
 For example, an array out-of-bounds exception isn't a type error.
 But when designing a language, you can decide that array out-of-bounds exceptions won't exist, any array lookup will return either a value from the array or `null`.
 If type errors are possible, you've just eliminated one source of errors by pushing them somewhere else, and possibly somewhere harder to debug.
 But in HM, you've eliminated one source of errors by pushing them somewhere more visible, where they can be ruthlessly executed.